 Draft Profile: BioDrew Sanders from Ryan High School was rated a 4-star recruit by ESPN and handed a 5-star grade by 247 Sports.
 After high school, Sanders joined Alabama after being heavily recruited.

 In 2020 as a freshman Sanders saw action in 7 games and played a total of 52 snaps for the Crimson Tide.
 He recorded just 2 tackles, one assist, while adding one stop.
 As a pass rusher, he added 3 total pressures, which included 2 QB hurries, one QB hit, and no sacks on the season.

-As a sophomore for the Crimson Tide in 2021 Sanders played in 11 games and took part in 284 snaps for the Crimson Tide.
+As a sophomore for the Crimson Tide in 2021 Sanders played in 11 games and took part in 284 snaps for the Crimson Tide as part of a rotation.
 He recorded 17 tackles, 8 assists, while adding 9 stops.
-In coverage Sanders made one pass breakup, no interceptions, and QB rating when targetted of 98.8.
+In coverage, Sanders made one pass breakup, and a QB rating when targetted of 98.8.
 As a pass rusher, he chalked up 9 total pressures, and 6 QB hurries, 3 QB hits, and no sacks during the year.

-After season's end Sanders transferred to Arkansas where as a junior for the Razorbacks in 2022 Sanders played in 12 games and played 846 snaps for the Razorbacks.
-He recorded solid 63 tackles, 27 assists while making 43 stops.
-In coverage Sanders chalked up 2 pass breakups, one interception, and a decent QB rating when targetted of 88.0.
-As a pass rusher, he produced 39 total pressures, which included 25 QB hurries, 3 QB hits, and an excellent 11 sacks on the year.
+After season's end Sanders transferred to Arkansas with the goal of getting more playing time.
+For the Razorbacks in 2022 Sanders appeared in 12 games and played 846 snaps as he recorded 63 tackles, 27 assists while making 43 stops.
+In coverage, Sanders chalked up 2 pass breakups, one interception, and a decent QB rating when targetted of 88.0.
+As a pass rusher, he produced a huge 39 total pressures, which included 25 QB hurries, 3 QB hits, and an impressive 11 sacks on the year.